Formula Businesses

 The City Council must address this issue with a “formula retail ordinance” that expands the boundaries of the retail area and codifies “formula business.”
 The 2030 General Plan protects businesses directly facing the Plaza, but not those around the Plaza, which explains why Faherty can slip into Ooh la Luxe’s space.

-Councilmember Kelly sounded the alarm at the August 19th meeting: If the council fails to enact a retail ordinance to protect downtown businesses, it will be just a matter of time before formula businesses move in and force local businesses out.
+Councilmember Kelley sounded the alarm at the August 19th meeting: If the council fails to enact a retail ordinance to protect downtown businesses, it will be just a matter of time before formula businesses move in and force local businesses out.

-Kelly can’t act without the other members’ support.
+Kelley can’t act without the other members’ support.
 But some members are unsure if this is even the council’s job, and some believe this task will require the same “scrutiny and attention” as the cannabis dispensary ordinance.
 Really?

 Mayor Hagele noted that if Measure O passes, more people will live downtown, increasing the retail demand.
 Yes.
 What kind of retail?
 Chipotle?
 Hegele’s daughter would be “head over heels” if Chipotle moved nearby.
 If she gets her wish, will El Sombrero and Taco Grande survive?